-A: If I am understanding your question correctly, you have read through P. Scott's post on Signs and Wonders, and agree that God's Word is the tool that we are to use in order to distinguish between genuine supernatural works of God and false signs which have their origin in the kingdom of darkness.
+A: If I am understanding your question correctly, you have read through P. Scott's post on Signs and Wonders.
+You agree that God's Word is the tool that we are to use to distinguish between genuine supernatural works of God and false signs which have their origin in the kingdom of darkness.
 However, the exact process of how to use God's Word to distinguish, particularly as it relates to stigmata, is where you'd like some direction.

-Regarding the methodology, I think that P. Scott did a good job of presenting the purpose of signs and wonders throughout the Scriptures and showing that the best defense against false signs and wonders is a thorough understanding of the fullness of God's written word: the Bible.
+Regarding the methodology, I think that P. Scott did a good job.
+He presented the purpose of signs and wonders throughout the Scriptures and showed that the best defense against false signs and wonders is a thorough understanding of the fullness of God's written word: the Bible.
 Unfortunately, there are no shortcuts to this process.

-It's impossible for us to give a shortcut to gaining a more thorough knowledge of the Scriptures here, but what we can do is try and work through an examination of stigmata in particular as it relates to the revealed Word of God as an exercise in our shared faith that the Bible is our source of truth and it is able to help us make sound judgments on these types of issues.
+It's impossible for us to give a shortcut to gaining a more thorough knowledge of the Scriptures here.
+What we can do is try and work through an examination of stigmata in particular as it relates to the revealed Word of God as an exercise in our shared faith that the Bible is our source of truth.
+It is able to help us make sound judgments on these types of issues.

 In the case of stigmata, we are fortunate that this particular sign seems to manifest itself in a particular segment of the "Christian" population: members of the Roman Catholic Church.
 As a result, we are able to gain an understanding of the purpose of stigmata from their perspective:

 "...the substance of this grace [of stigmata] consists of pity for Christ, participation in His sufferings, sorrows, and for the same end--the expiation of the sins unceasingly committed in the world."
-(The full article on stigmata, from which the above is quoted, is available here)
+(The full article on stigmata is available here.)

-According to their understanding of this "sign," it is a grace given to certain individuals to produce "pity for Christ," allow the individual to "participate in His sufferings, [and] sorrows" and has the result (or "end") of actually expiating sins.
+According to their understanding, this sign is a grace given to certain individuals to produce "pity for Christ."
+It allows the individual to "participate in His sufferings, [and] sorrows."
+The resulting effect (or "end") is actually expiating (or atoning for) sins.

 This interpretation of the phenomena contributes to their official teaching that the Church (of Rome) is the dispenser of the "Treasury of Merit" to the world.
-The Roman Catholic teaching on Indulgences is worth reading in its entirety and was a huge factor in contributing to the Protestant Reformation according to Luther's 95 Theses.
+The Roman Catholic teaching on Indulgences is worth reading in its entirety.
+It was a huge factor in contributing to the Protestant Reformation according to Luther's 95 Theses.

-Essential to these claims of Rome are that the "merits of the saints" (read: the good works of followers of Christ) are added to the infinite merits of Christ's work, and are distributed by the Church to those who need it.
-Therefore, the suffering of people like St. Francis with the stigmata are accruing "merits" that can then be distributed through the Roman Church to "expiate" sins.
-The Roman Catholic understanding of suffering as "purging" venial sins (as opposed to "mortal" sins which require Hell fire) is associated with this view and points to the need for the un-biblical Purgatory.
+Essential to these claims of Rome are that the "merits of the saints" (read: the good works of followers of Christ) are added to the infinite merits of Christ's work.
+These merits are distributed by the Church to those who need it.
+Therefore, the suffering of people like St. Francis with the stigmata accrues "merits" that can then be distributed through the Roman Church to "expiate" sins.
+The Roman Catholic understanding of suffering as "purging" venial sins (as opposed to "mortal" sins which require Hell fire) is associated with this view.
+It points to the need for the unbiblical and imaginary place called Purgatory.

-Indulgences can lessen or even eliminate the need to spend time in Purgatory as venial sins can be "purged" through suffering in the present life, according to this view.
+Indulgences, according to Rome, can lessen or even eliminate the need to spend time in Purgatory.
+Venial sins can be "purged" through suffering in the present life according to this view.

 Unfortunately, all of this contributes to the false gospel of Rome.
-As a "sign" that contributes to this false gospel, I can confidently assert that stigmata is a false sign which is very possibly still of supernatural origin, but that origin is not from God.
+As a "sign" that contributes to this false gospel, I can confidently assert that stigmata is a false sign.
+It is very possibly still of supernatural origin.
+But that origin is not from God.

-Some will object, however, and state that stigmata is, in fact, a biblical sign and that St. Francis was not the first to participate in this "grace" in the 12th-13th century.
-If you read the wikipedia page (which, contrary to popular opinion is not usually the best source of information!) on stigmata you'll see that the first name listed under "Notable stigmatics" is Saint Paul the Apostle!
+Some will object.
+They will state that stigmata is, in fact, a biblical sign.
+That St. Francis was not the first to participate in this "grace" in the 12th-13th century.
+If you read the Wikipedia page (which, contrary to popular opinion is not usually the best source of information) on stigmata you'll see that the first name listed under "Notable stigmatics" is Saint Paul the Apostle!